 On the first postoperative day, encourage the patient to ambulate.
 Increase ambulation every day as tolerated by the patient.
 The dressing can be removed 12-24 hours after surgery and can be left open after that time.
 Typically, the blood count is checked 12-24 hours after surgery, or sooner if a greater than average blood loss has occurred.

 If a patient plans to breastfeed, this can be initiated within a few hours after delivery.
 If a patient plans to bottle feed, a tight bra or breast binder should be used in the postoperative period.

-Before discharge, a discussion about contraception should take place.
+Before discharge, a discussion about contraception should take place unless the patient had immediate postpartum LARC placement.
 Stress that even if a mother is breastfeeding, she still can conceive.
-Ask patients to refrain from intercourse for 4-6 weeks post partum.
+Ask patients to refrain from intercourse for 4-6 weeks postpartum.

 Patients who undergo cesarean delivery usually take slightly longer to fully recover than those who have a vaginal delivery.
 However, the overall long-term condition of the patient is not adversely affected.
 Occasionally, some patients can experience pelvic pain associated with intra-abdominal adhesions, a situation that can be aggravated in those who have multiple procedures.

 The most important things for patients to know about their cesarean delivery are why they had one and what kind of incision was performed on the uterus.